marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ### Notes for me

-* Come up with the Baron's reaction to Ethel/the whole situation.
-Probably freaked out, because his carefully feigned peace in Vallaki has been disturbed.
-Does he blame Ethel?
 * Introduce Viktor somehow?
 Allude to his magic use?
 * Finish Werewolf Den/Argynvostholt maps
 * Read up on Amber Temple